Puddington Habitat Bank

 Since we’ve begun restoring biodiverse habitats, the newly established grassland has become a rich tapestry of wildflowers including species such as yellow-rattle, red clover, and black knapweed.
 These are just some of a number of species introduced with species-rich hay sourced from a local Culm grassland site.

-Already, Puddington Moor is attracting wildlife from far and wide including large flocks of goldfinch and wintering snipe.
+Already, Puddington Habitat Bank is attracting wildlife from far and wide including large flocks of goldfinch and wintering snipe.
 As time goes on, the site will continue to improve and become ever richer as new species move in and begin to thrive.

 The newly established areas of scrub will provide vital cover and nesting opportunities for small mammals, birds, and invertebrates including the nationally declining yellowhammer and brown hairstreak butterfly, both of which are present locally.